 More information about Vitamin D, calcium and magnesium is available from sunlightd.org.

 The current RDA, 350 mg. per day, is considered to be sufficient but there is mounting evidence that this figure is lower than optimal intake and that this low level of magnesium contributes to all of the listed degenerative diseases.
+There is a test for RBC magnesium (red blood cell) but since much of the magnesium in your body is stored in your mitochondria RBC magnesium may tell if you are very deficient but not if you have sufficiency.
 Until a better way is devised to determine optimal total body magnesium (TBM) consider supplementation and watch for results.

 Magnesium has been consistently depleted in our soils.
 It has been further depleted in plants by the use of potassium and phosphorus laden fertilizers which alter the plant's ability to uptake magnesium.
 Water from deep wells supplies additional magnesium not found in food, but surface water, our common source of supply, lacks magnesium.
 Food processing removes magnesium.
 Broiling, steaming and boiling remove magnesium into the water or drippings.
 High carbohydrate and high fat diets increase the need for magnesium as does physical and mental stress.
-Diuretic medications and insulin further deplete total body magnesium.
-As we age magnesium uptake may be impaired.
-Dieting reduces intake of already low levels of magnesium intake.
+Alcohol, diuretic medications and insulin (diabetes) further deplete total body magnesium.
+As we age magnesium uptake may be impaired as a large portion of US seniors have low RBC magnesium.
+Dieting may further reduce intake of already low levels of magnesium.